deb-kit2/PerAte/README.md

-# perate
+# PerAte
-Upcoming programming language -- Perate!
+Upcoming programming language -- PerAte!
 It is a language created by me, and I intend to develop it into a more sophisticated language over time.
 See what is currently available and what is being worked on in features.md

 *usage - perate \<filename to run\>